-- (ii) On the other hand, where a taxable person has attributed goods or services, - (a) for making wholly exempt supplies, but later used the goods or services for making wholly taxable supply or both taxable and exempt supplies; - (b) for making both taxable and exempt supplies, but used the goods or services for making wholly taxable supplies; or - (c) for making both taxable and exempt supplies, but reduced the proportion of making exempt supplies to taxable supplies;
+- 38. On the other hand, where a taxable person has attributed goods or services, - (a) for making wholly exempt supplies, but later used the goods or services for making wholly taxable supply or both taxable and exempt supplies; - (b) for making both taxable and exempt supplies, but used the goods or services for making wholly taxable supplies; or - (c) for making both taxable and exempt supplies, but reduced the proportion of making exempt supplies to taxable supplies;

-the "short claimed" provision would apply where he can calculate the difference in tax claimed caused by the change of use, with the same apportionment method where the original attribution was made, and recover as tax credit the amount of tax that was under-deducted or short claimed by him in the tax return for the taxable period in which the change of use occurs.
+The "short claimed" provision would apply where he can calculate the difference in tax claimed caused by the change of use, with the same apportionment method where the original attribution was made, and recover as tax credit the amount of tax that was under-deducted or short claimed by him in the tax return for the taxable period in which the change of use occurs.

-(b) These two adjustments are also subject to annual or longer period adjustment when involve residual input tax.
+39. These two adjustments (as explained in para 37 and 38) are also subject to annual or longer period adjustment when involving residual input tax.

-16.5 Adjustment on Transfer of Going Concern
+Adjustment on Transfer Of Going Concern

-In the case of a transfer of a business as a going concern, if the transferee reduces the proportion of taxable supply of the business transferred within a period of six years from the first day of the taxable period where the attribution was made or determined by the transferor, the transferee is liable to account for tax attributable to the reduction and pays back the tax to the RMCD.
+40. In the case of a transfer of a business as a going concern, if the transferee reduces the proportion of taxable supply of the business transferred within a period of six years from the first day of the taxable period where the attribution was made or determined by the transferor, the transferee is liable to account for tax attributable to the reduction and pays back the tax to JKDM.